Best Criminal Justice Schools in California

 Legal Resources

 Association for Criminal Justice Research – California: ACJRca aims to improve criminal justice practices in all sectors through discussion and research.
-Members have access to conferences and networking opportunities with other criminal justice professionals.
+Members can access conferences and networking opportunities with other criminal justice professionals.

 California Attorneys for Criminal Justice: This professional association protects and promotes people’s rights under the Constitution.
-The website provides information on legislation and internship and career opportunities.
+Its website provides information on legislation and internship and career opportunities.

-State Bar of California: Students planning to become attorneys in California should visit this website to learn how to become practicing lawyers in the state.
+State Bar of California: Students planning to become attorneys in California should visit this website to learn about becoming practicing lawyers.

-Western Association of Criminal Justice: This association of western states, including California, aims to improve criminal justice practices through academic research.
+Western Association of Criminal Justice: This association uses academic research to improve criminal justice practices.
 Students are encouraged to become members.

 Law Enforcement Resources

-California Law Enforcement Association: This nonpolitical organization, established to provide California’s police officers with the best possible benefits for their service, offers information on long-term disability plans and scholarships.
+California Law Enforcement Association: This organization provides California’s police officers with the best possible benefits for their service, offers information on long-term disability plans, and features information on scholarships.

 California Peace Officers’ Association: This site hosts a collection of information for California’s police, sheriffs, and highway patrol officers.
 You can find details on training, community partnership opportunities, and events.